 All ARMs start out with an initial fixed-rate period of typically 5, 7 or 10 years.
 During this period, you get an initial interest rate that’s lower than the fixed rates available at the time, because the market doesn’t have to worry about projecting out their return on investment against inflation over the entire term.
 However, the interest rate can change.

 At the end of this fixed-rate time frame, your interest rate will adjust up or down once per year based on current market conditions.
 Depending on the mortgage investor, there are a couple of different indexes used.
 The index number is then added to a margin to get your final rate for the year.

 If you’re still in the home when it’s time for the rate to adjust, you may be able to refinance into a fixed rate.
 Otherwise, you can let your rate move with the direction of the market.

 It’s also important to note that if your rate does increase, there’s a cap on how much it can rise initially in each subsequent year, as well as over the lifetime of the mortgage.
 Your rate can’t go up indefinitely, and you might be ready to leave your home by the time it adjusts.

 Advantages Of An ARM

-The primary advantage of an ARM over an interest-only loan is that you’re paying down a little bit of the principal with each monthly payment, which enables you to pay less in interest over time.
+The primary advantage of an ARM over an interest-only mortgage is that you’re paying down a little bit of the principal with each monthly payment, which enables you to pay less in interest over time.

 Disadvantages Of An ARM

 If you think that an ARM might be right for you, you can check out options for this and other loans online through Rocket Mortgage® by Quicken Loans.
 If you’d rather get started over the phone, you can give one of our Home Loan Experts a call at (800) 785-4788.
-If you still have questions, share them with us and we can we can answer them in the comments below.